ufpaclab/jsPsych-Sheets-Integration/README.md

 # Welcome
-This repository contains is a template for online experiments that integrates jsPysch, Google Sheets, and SONA.
-The goal is to make it a breeze to upload your experiments to the internet, gather data, and give out credits.
+This repository contains a template for online experiments that integrates jsPsych, Google Sheets, and SONA.
+The goal is to make it a breeze to upload your experiments to the internet, gather data, and distribute credits for participation.
 Have at it!

-Pictures to improve the tutorial coming soon!

 # Files

-## jspych
+## jsPsych

-This folder contains the most recent version of jsPsych for use in your experiments.
+This folder contains the most recent version (as of November 2020) of jsPsych for use in your experiments.
 There is no need to touch this unless you need to add some custom plugins or need to update to a different version.

 ## jsSheet